 8. To easily create high-speed post-click landing pages

-When it comes to boosting conversion rates, optimizing the post-click experience should be a priority.
+When it comes to boosting conversion rates, optimizing the post-click landing page should be a priority.
 But, creating a post-click landing page for every promotion, AMP or not, can quickly drain a team’s resources.
 That’s why we created AMP functionality in the Instapage builder:

 Now you can create AMP post-click landing pages at lightning speed which load at lightning speed.
 Simply drag and drop elements, click to edit, and save any element to add to future pages.